Los Angeles City Council votes to ban oil and gas drilling - KESQ

 But Los Angeles City Attorney Mike Feuer said these claims are “not credible,” citing a review by Impact Sciences, another California-based firm that performed an environmental analysis of the ordinance for the city.

+Warren Resources CEO and president James A. Watt said in a statement to The Associated Press that the company has invested $44 million in its oil and gas operations.
+“We intend to use all available legal resources to protect our major investment from this unlawful taking,” he said.

+Many more wells lie just outside Los Angeles city limits, in Carson, Inglewood and Long Beach.

-There is research on the possible effect of pollution emanating from some of the city’s existing oil and gas wells.
+Some studies look at the possible effects of pollution emanating from the city’s existing oil and gas wells.

-The push to ban drilling in the City of Los Angeles is part of a region-wide effort to shut down oil and gas extraction through the County of Los Angeles, with similar measures covering Culver City and unincorporated parts of Los Angeles County passed in 2021.
+The push to ban drilling in the City of Los Angeles is part of a region-wide effort to shut down oil and gas extraction throughout the county of Los Angeles, with similar measures covering Culver City and unincorporated parts of Los Angeles County passed in 2021.

 “In Los Angeles, we sit on the largest urban oil deposit in the world,” said councilmember Marqueece Harris-Dawson ahead of the vote.
 “So if Los Angeles can do it, cities around the world can do it.”